Stephen Piscotty

-Stephen Edward Piscotty (born January 14, 1991) is an American professional baseball right fielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and Oakland Athletics.
+Stephen Edward Piscotty (born January 14, 1991) is an American former professional baseball right fielder.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals and Oakland Athletics from 2015 to 2022.

 Piscotty played college baseball for Stanford and was the Cardinals' first-round selection in the 2012 MLB draft.
 He made his major league debut on July 21, 2015, and was the Cardinals' organization Player of the Year that season.
 The Cardinals traded Piscotty to the Athletics after the 2017 season.

 Early life and amateur career

 Stephen Piscotty is the eldest of three sons of Michael and Gretchen Piscotty.
 He has two younger brothers, named Austin and Nicholas.
 Born in Pleasanton, California, he began attending college baseball games of the Stanford Cardinal of Stanford University with his uncle for his birthday when he was young.
 He grew up a fan of the Oakland Athletics.
 Piscotty attended Amador Valley High School in Pleasanton, where he played for the school's baseball team as a pitcher and a shortstop.
 In 2009, his senior year, he was named the most valuable player of the East Bay Athletic League.

 The Los Angeles Dodgers selected Piscotty in the 45th round of the 2009 Major League Baseball draft but he opted not to sign.
 He enrolled at Stanford to play college baseball for the Cardinal as a third baseman, pitcher, and an outfielder.
 In 2011, Piscotty was named to the All-Pacific-10 Conference first team.
 Piscotty also played collegiate summer baseball for the Yarmouth-Dennis Red Sox in 2011 and was the Cape Cod League batting champion with a .349 batting average.

 Piscotty was named a preseason All-American prior to the 2012 season.
 That year, he batted .329, led the Cardinal with 30 walks and 56 runs batted in (RBIs) (along with hitting five home runs), and was named All-Pac-12 in 2012.
 As a pitcher, Piscotty posted a 5–2 won–lost record with a 2.57 earned run average in 2012.
 During his Stanford career, he batted .340 with 124 runs, 132 RBIs, 43 doubles, 12 home runs and 62 walks in 172 games.